 Central Falls is a largely Hispanic, low-resourced, high-need district, and they were in dire need of resources and funding for physical education equipment, facilities, and professional development for physical education staff.
-The AHA selected Central Falls to become the face of a statewide campaign that leveraged data and storytelling to encourage lawmakers to commit funds and resources to physical education.
+The AHA RI selected Central Falls to become the face of a statewide campaign that leveraged data and storytelling to encourage lawmakers to commit funds and resources to physical education.
 Though demographic data would help pinpoint which districts should be classified as high-need, Central Falls School District would illustrate that the decisions made at the local and state levels had a very real impact on kids.

-By engaging deeply with one district, the AHA was able to personalize a statewide campaign by demonstrating the impact an effective school physical education program can have on a community and developing a base of advocates – physical education teachers, administrators, parents and youth.
+By engaging deeply with one district, the AHA RI was able to personalize a statewide campaign by demonstrating the impact an effective school physical education program can have on a community and developing a base of advocates – physical education teachers, administrators, parents and youth.
 The campaign highlighted the fact that where a child lives or goes to school can have an impact on health outcomes and the critical role of equity in reducing disparities.

-Throughout the course of the partnership, the AHA provided professional development for physical education teachers across the Central Falls District and advocacy training for teachers and youth at no cost.
-They also partnered with the district on community events that created awareness about the many benefits of effective physical education beyond the obvious health impact, including improved cognition, mood, attention, cooperation, and social skills.
+Throughout the course of the partnership, the AHA RI provided professional development for physical education teachers across the Central Falls District and advocacy training for teachers and youth at no cost.
+They also partnered with the district on local events that created awareness about the many benefits of effective physical education beyond the obvious health impact, including improved cognition, mood, attention, cooperation, and social skills.
 To capture the impact of the support provided by the AHA and the heightened awareness of an engaged community, a short advocacy film was created and shared with lawmakers and school leaders across Rhode Island to illustrate the importance of policy choices and decisions.

-The AHA and Central Falls are encouraged and hopeful that the state will recognize the importance of physical education and approve a dedicated resource to ensure its equitable implementation.
+The AHA RI and Central Falls are encouraged and hopeful that the state will recognize the importance of physical education and approve a dedicated resource to ensure its equitable implementation.